2010–11 Paris Saint-Germain FC season: News

 Robin Leproux announced the main measures of "Tous PSG", an anti-violence plan to pacify the Parc des Princes: removal of subscriptions, random distribution of seats and fully supervision by the club over the fans.
 It was a powerful measure by the club which intended to finally turn a page in their history, often punctuated by serious incidents due to the increasing antagonism between supporters of Auteuil and Boulogne.
 Assistant coach Yves Bertucci and physical trainer Raphaël Fèvre were handed a one-year extension.
 Goalkeeping coach Nicolas Dehon left for Marseille and Gilles Bourges replaced him.
 Claude Makélélé postponed plans to retire and instead signed a new one-year contract extension with PSG.
 The friendly match between PSG and Mechelen took place behind closed doors at the Camp des Loges.
 The towns of Arras and Le Touquet refused to host the friendly match due to the people's fear towards PSG fans.

 Paris Saint-Germain were plunged into controversy following forgery allegations against goalkeeper Apoula Edel.
 Sevilla lodged a formal complaint to UEFA after former Cameroon coach Nicolas Philibert declared that 24-year-old Apoula Edel was instead a 29-year-old named Ambroise Beyama.
 If the allegations were proved true and the player was found guilty, he could be sentenced to prison.
 Meanwhile, if false documents were lodged with the game's French and European governing bodies, Paris Saint-Germain risked losing their last two wins against Sevilla and Arles-Avignon.
 They could also face expulsion from the European competition, demotion from the top tier of French football and heavy fines.
 Paris Saint-Germain, in partnership with Goom Radio, officially launched their own numerical radio station, the first ever dedicated to a Ligue 1 football club, which is also available over the internet.
-Paris Saint-Germain goalkeeper Apoula Edel was acquitted of possessing fake documents by the French police as his passport was found to be genuine.
+Edel was acquitted of possessing fake documents by the French police as his passport was found to be genuine.
 As a result, UEFA rejected Sevilla's appeal to have their Europa League defeat to Paris Saint-Germain overturned.